These 8 Cruise Habits Drive Fellow Passengers Crazy

 Sharing lifts on a cruise can be frustrating due to various bad habits.
 One major issue is people rushing into lifts before letting others exit.
 This can create blockages and confusion.

-Another annoying behaviour is when some passengers push in front of others who have been waiting longer.
+Another annoying behavior is when some passengers push in front of others who have been waiting longer.
 Remember, priority should go to those with pushchairs or mobility aids who may not move as quickly.

 A big concern is the number of people getting into a lift.
 There’s often a sign inside indicating the limit, like 16 or 20 people.
 Even when the lift is below this limit, some individuals get irritated, especially if there are already six or more people and they prefer more personal space.